 Moral dilemmas are a crucial aspect of development.
-In adolescence, people “develop their moral self-concept based on their daily life experience, where they have to make decisions and regulate their behaviours when coping with new challenges and social influences” (Paciello et al., 2013).
+In adolescence, people “develop their moral self-concept based on their daily life experience, where they have to make decisions and regulate their behaviors when coping with new challenges and social influences” (Paciello et al., 2013).

 In other words, while they can be uncomfortable and harmful to relationships, moral dilemmas help people shape and refine their value systems by forcing them to think about their values.

 Having well-identified and clarified values can help someone “reflect on moral dilemmas” (Vyskocilova et al., 2015).
-On the other hand, in people who do not have well-clarified values, or people who have conflicting values, moral dilemmas can lead to stress and anxiety, and even feelings of helplessness.
+On the other hand, in people who do not have well-clarified values or people who have conflicting values, moral dilemmas can lead to stress and anxiety, and even feelings of helplessness.

-Values clarification is therefore a valuable tool which can help people refine their value systems in a low-risk environment, as opposed to having to refine one’s value system in a high-risk situation, such as when being faced with a moral dilemma in real life.
+Values clarification is, therefore, a valuable tool which can help people refine their value systems in a low-risk environment, as opposed to having to refine one’s value system in a high-risk situation, such as when being faced with a moral dilemma in real life.